electron/electron/docs/tutorial/boilerplates-and-clis.md

 # Boilerplates and CLIs

-Electron development is unopinionated - there is no "one true way" to develop, build, package, or release an Electron application.
+Electron development is unopinionated.
+There is no “one true way” to develop, build, package, or release an Electron application.
 Additional features for Electron, both for build- and run-time, can usually be found on [npm](https://www.npmjs.com/search?q=electron) in individual packages, allowing developers to build both